Table of contents

 When choosing skills, it’s crucial to always give employers a range of hard and soft skills.
 Hard skills are the technical, measurable skills that are regularly used in a job.
 These skills can be taught in the classroom — or on the job.

 Soft skills, however, are not technical, which makes them harder to measure.
-They are personality traits that make you a pleasure to work with.
+They are personality traits that give you the empathy, independence and communication skills to juggle your responsibilities while maintaining a compassionate and helpful attitude.
 Check out this side-by-side comparison of common hard and soft skills for registered nurses.

 Hard and soft skills for a registered nurse resume